frappe/erpnext_documentation/user/manual/en/accounts/inter-company-journal-entry.md

 Before creating an Inter Company Journal Entry, you need to set up your Chart of accounts.

 1. Go to: **Accounts > Company and Accounts > Chart Of Accounts**.
 1. Select the Account which you would like to set as an Internal Account for the transaction, and check the 'Inter Company Account' checkbox.
-This account can now be used for Inter Company Journal Entry Transactions.
+This account can now be used for Inter Company Journal Entry transactions.
 It is recommended to create a new account for inter company transactions.
     <img class="screenshot" alt="Internal Account" src="{{docs_base_url}}/assets/img/accounts/internal-account.png">
 You need to do the same for all the Companies' Accounts which you want to use for Inter Company Journal Entry transactions.